Privacy Techniques to Keep a Low Profile

 Whereas the New Mexico LLC does not have to file a list of managers, it can be subpoenaed.
 Moreover, in seconds, anyone can look on the Internet to see that the company exists.
 The Nevis LLC cannot even be found online.
 The public record is not viewable on the Internet.
 So, nobody would easily know that the company was even created.

-Plus, with an offshore bank account in the name of the Nevis LLC, you are dealing with a bank that some attorney down the street cannot simply force to cough up information.
+Plus, you are dealing with offshore bank account in the name of the Nevis LLC.
+Therefore, you are working with a bank that some attorney down the street cannot simply force to cough up information.
 So, whereas the New Mexico LLC is good.
 The Nevis LLC is much better for use as a privacy tool.

 The following are additional benefits of the Nevis LLC.